-Specifically in relation to this category, Work Track members raised points against continuing the 2012 Applicant Guidebook treatment.
-Some believe that:
+Specifically in relation to this category, Work Track members raised points against

-There may be tensions between communities associated with regions and the corresponding governments.
-In this view, a legitimate applicant could be punished or evaluated negatively because a government entity does not agree with the applicant's position or entitlement.

-The case of .africa was provided as an example of a string in this category that had challenges in the 2012 round using the support/non-objection process.

-If a string is being used in a generic or brand context, there is no harm or risk of confusion and therefore support/non-objection process is not necessary in these cases.
+- corresponding governments.
+In this view, a legitimate applicant could be punished or evaluated negatively because a government entity does not agree with the applicant's position or entitlement. - The case of .africa was provided as an example of a string in this category that had challenges in the 2012 round using the support/non-objection process. - If a string is being used in a generic or brand context, there is no harm or risk of confusion and therefore support/non-objection process is not necessary in these cases.